Kiki393/VVU-Data-Structures-Assignments/README.md

 i.)
 An array is provided indicating the number of seats to be counted at index 0 and the total number of seating positions in index 1

 ii.)
 Seating positions are eliminated until there is only one seat left; the safe position

+## Tree ADT

+Tree ADT is implemented using binary search

+In the main method, elements are added to the tree and a key specified to serch for.

+If the key is found in the tree, a message displays saying the key has been found.
+The negative is said if not found.